Skip to content

 5.4 million metro area

+Study abroad in Sydney works best when you choose by university fit, housing and daily routine, not just the city photo.
 Australia's most recognisable exchange city: strong universities, beach-to-campus lifestyle, high rents, and a huge international student ecosystem.
+Check neighbourhoods and campus routes before committing to housing.

 Who loves this city?